 Many experienced culture shock by the simple but strict lifestyle they lead.
 They were always simple at heart, didn’t say very much and followed routines and were frugal.
 Both grandparents were immensely frugal and would calculate costs down to cents, rigorously saving everything they could.
 Shopping with them was always fun because we’d try to buy what we needed in the cheapest way possible.

 I remember once Dadi bought a can of tomato soup and then switched brands because one was 3 cents cheaper.
-And another time my cousin, Rohan Bhaya and I wanted to borrow a movie from the local video shop for their Cheaper Tuesdays.
+Another time my cousin Rohan Bhaya and I wanted to borrow a movie from the local video shop for their Cheaper Tuesdays.
 We needed $1 dollar to pay for it and asked Dada.
 He refused, saying we should go outside and play in the garden instead.
 Then he took us downstairs and we watered the garden together.

 It’s not that they wouldn’t spend money.
 They were just selective about what they spent on.
 Every year they would make a trip to India.
 Their children went to the best schools.
 Anything that involved education or family is what they would prioritise.
 To them, nothing else really mattered and they didn’t care what anyone else thought.